 Please Note: The storm that went through Ma-Ka-Ja-Wan Scout Reservation in the summer of 2019 dramatically altered many East Camp Sites.
 We have cleared and reconfigured all of them to better meet your Troop’s needs.

 East Camp’s campsites are named after Native American tribes: Blackfoot, Shawnee, Menominee, Sioux, Mohawk, Delaware, Oneida, Chippewa, Cheyenne, Iroquois, and Comanche.
+Go to our Maps of Camp webpage to see where each campsite is located.

 Blackfoot